Exus Blog Article

 Customers fall into different groups and share different characteristics.
 They use different channels to communicate and do business.
 And they have differing levels of debt and obligation types.
 So why are we treating them all the same?
 The old one-size-fits-all approach to collections no longer works.
 What’s worse, it’s clear to consumers that the organizations that use it aren’t trying all that hard to preserve their business.

 Customer segmentation is the key to customer satisfaction.
-By segmenting customers by behavioural or static criteria, organizations can then craft communications and approaches that actually serve a specific customer’s needs, rather than treating them like someone with a completely different situation.
+By segmenting customers by behavioral or static criteria, organizations can then craft communications and approaches that actually serve a specific customer’s needs, rather than treating them like someone with a completely different situation.

 Once you segment customers, you’ll start to see that not everyone owes the same amount on the same timeline.
 Customers have multiple debt obligations with multiple providers and may be in various states of payment or delinquency across them.
 That’s why a phased approach is a must to keep customers happy and produce results.